How To Clean Your Dog's Ears

 Take a small amount of the vinegar and water solution and put in your dog’s ears and just massage them for a moment.
 Next allow your dog to shake its head.
 This loosens dirt and other debris in their ears.
 Use your cotton ball, secured in your hemostat device (or your fingers) and gently wipe in the ear.
 Use a fresh cotton ball each time on each ear.
 Never use the same cotton ball.
 Repeat until no more wax is seen on the cotton ball.

-Your pet did a great job so remember to reward with hugs, delicious treats and your loving voice.
+Your pet did a great job so remember to reward with hugs, delicious dog training treats and your loving voice.
 Weekly cleaning sessions are more than enough; never over clean the ear which leads to infections as well.

 Why they need cleaning?

 When your dog’s ears are clogged and unable to get good air flow; ear infections happen.
 Ear wax and debris easily accumulate outside your dog’s ear to inside the ear canal and develop into ear infections.
 Without weekly inspections and cleaning the canal is prone to infections.
 If pet parents do not develop a routine for caring for their pet’s ears serious damage is inevitable down the road.
 A dog’s ears are sensitive so regular inspections and cleaning prevent infections.

 Homemade dog ear cleaning solutions work just as great as over the counter products.
 Often these products have less ingredients, so irritation is lower.
 Remember your pet needs you to feed him, love him and care for him right down to his ears.